-In April 2005 Avid was notified by the Korean Federal Trade Commission ("KFTC") that a former reseller, Neat Information Telecommunication, Inc. ("Neat"), had filed a petition against a subsidiary, Avid Technology Worldwide, Inc., alleging unfair trade practices.
+In April 2005 Avid was notified by the Korean Federal Trade Commission ("KFTC") that a former reseller, Neat Information Telecommunication, Inc. ("Neat"), had filed a petition against a subsidiary of the Company, Avid Technology Worldwide, Inc., alleging unfair trade practices.
 On August 11, 2005, the KFTC issued a decision in favor of Avid regarding the complaint filed by Neat.
 On February 16, 2006, in response to a second petition filed by Neat, the KFTC reaffirmed its earlier decision in favor of Avid and concluded its review of the case.
 On October 14, 2005, Neat filed a related civil lawsuit in Seoul Central District Court against Avid Technology Worldwide, Inc. alleging tortious conduct and unfair trade practices.
-On August 11, 2006, Neat filed an identical complaint against Avid Technology, Inc., the parent company of Avid Technology Worldwide, Inc. The cases will proceed in parallel, with judgment expected at the same time.
-Neat alleges damages of approximately \$1.1 million, plus interest and attorneys' fees.
-The trial is scheduled to begin on May 11, 2007.
-Avid believes that Neat's claims are without merit and intends to vigorously defend itself in these actions.
-Avid cannot predict the outcome of these actions at this time and, accordingly, no costs have been accrued for any loss contingency.
+On August 11, 2006, Neat filed an identical complaint against Avid Technology, Inc. Neat sought alleged damages of approximately \$1.1 million, plus interest and attorneys' fees.
+The parties have reached a settlement.
+Settlement of this matter did not have a material effect on the Company's financial position or results of operation.

 On August 16, 2006, Trevor Blumenau filed a complaint against the Company in the U.S. District Court, Northern District of Texas, alleging infringement of U.S. Patent 5,664,216, entitled Iconic Audiovisual Data Editing Environment.
 The complaint asserts that Avid develops, markets and sells software that infringes on a patent owned by the plaintiff.
 The plaintiff seeks unspecified compensatory damages, attorneys' fees, costs and interest.
+On March 12, 2007, Avid filed an answer, denying infringement and making counterclaims seeking a declaratory judgment that the patent is invalid and unenforceable.
 Because the Company cannot predict the outcome of this action at this time, no costs have been accrued for any loss contingency.